 Read skier and snowboarder-submitted reviews on Canaan Valley Resort that rank the ski resort and mountain town on a scale of one to five stars for attributes such as terrain, nightlife and family friendliness.
 See how Canaan Valley Resort stacks up in the reviews, on and off the slopes, from skiing and family activities to the après scene.
 Read up on pros, cons and other comments in reviews left by fellow skiers and riders.
 Don't forget to submit your own Canaan Valley Resort review!
 Scroll to the bottom of this page to let other travelers know about your skiing and resort experience.
-For more destination information, click Add to Compare to see a side-by-side comparison of Canaan Valley Resort vs. other ski resorts (up to 10 total).

 Reviews for Canaan Valley Resort

 A ski resort's overall star rating displayed here is not calculated based on a simple average but takes several factors, including the age of a review, into account.

 This is great place for intermediate, older skiers, and families.
 I am 72 and have skied there years and 14 times so far 20-21.
 Terrain highly variable, so can ski piste or off piste.
 Crowds disperse on the mountain.
 I generally ski during the week, and there is very rarely a lift line.
 Scenery is fabulous as there are red spruce at the top and several runs are lined with spruce.
 The views to west are splendid with nice views of Bald Knob.
 Good crowd dispersal during Covid.
 Be sure to visit Thomas and Davis, nearby old timber and coal towns with nice places to eat.
 Take a break and eat lunch at Whitegrass, Nordic ski center 2 miles away with the old Weiss Knob ski lodge.
 Great food and great vibe!...
 Full Review